tevaughan/how-to-program/how-to-program.md

 knowledge of their basic use, knowledge of advanced usage, which can redefine the operation of the computer, is not so widespread.
-My use of "basic" and "advanced" here is not standard, but I think it useful to define these terms in a way that makes clear the difference between using software that already exists and writing new software.
+My use of "basic" and "advanced" here is not standard, but I think it useful to define these terms in a way that makes clear the difference between merely using software that already exists and writing new software.

 ## Basic Usage of a Computer